mcgurk/Arduino-USB-HID-RetroJoystickAdapter/README.md

 Arduino UNO R3 includes ATmega16u2 (along with ATmega328p) and it can be used too, but it needs some extra work (code doesn't work without modifications with UNO): https://github.com/NicoHood/HoodLoader2

 Of course Arduino can be used many other ways.
 Add a PIR motion detector module from Ebay (under $2) and your computer wakes up from sleep when you walk to room.
 Just read PIR-sensor data pin and if it is 1, send some keyboard button (which normally does nothing) to computer so it wakes up.
-Or make infoboard for your kitchen or hallway wall from old Android tablet and it turns on backlight only when someone goes to kitchen.
+Or make info-board to your kitchen or hallway wall from old Android tablet and it turns on backlight only when someone goes to kitchen.